fairtracks/fairtracks.net/content/topics/s02-genome-browsers.md

 caption: Some different types of genomic tracks visualized in the [UCSC Genome Browser](https://genome.ucsc.edu/)
 ingress: Genomic tracks are made for genome browsers
 ---
-*Genomic track files* were originally designed and optimised to be displayed within *genome browsers*.
-A genome browser is a type of genome-wide visualisation software able to display various datasets as parallel tracks along the DNA sequence coordinates of typically reference genomes.
+*Genomic track files* were originally designed and optimized to be displayed within *genome browsers*.
+A genome browser is a type of genome-wide visualization software able to display various datasets as parallel tracks along the DNA sequence coordinates of typically reference genomes.
 A multitude of genome browsers are available as online web services on top of a database of track files and/or as installable software.
 A selection genome browsers are listed below: